Hailemicael/Implementation-of-an-algorithm-to-generate-slicing-of-excessive-context-window-for-ChatGPT-3.5/README.md

 ### Cosine Similarity and Threshold Example

-Here's a simple example of how cosine similarity and threshold logic might be implemented in Python:
+Here's how cosine similarity and threshold logic are implemented in Python:

 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer